Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: The TSGP Approach

 \subsection{Model Building}

 \textit{Model Building} in TSGP consists of three steps: First, a diverse set of mathematical functions is generated.
-The generated functions should well cover the possible input space.
+The generated functions should well cover the possible search space.
 Second, semantically similar function pairs are identified and grouped to input-output training examples.
 Third, a transformer model is trained in a sequence-to-sequence task to generate a semantically similar output sequence based on the given input sequence.
 Each step is illustrated in Figure~\ref{fig:TSGP_Model} and is described below.

-\paragraph{Data Generation.} In the first step of \textit{Model Building}, we generate the data basis used to pre-train the transformer model.
+\paragraph{Data Generation.} In the first step of \textit{Model Building}, we generate the training data used to pre-train the transformer model.
 Unlike \citep{anthes2025transformer}, which trained a model for fixed-dimension problems, we build a single transformer model capable of generalizing across SR problems of varying dimensionality.
 Thus, instead of relying on a single archive of fixed dimension, we now create multiple archives \(\mathcal{F}^{(d)}= \{f_1, f_2, \dots, f_{n_d}\}\), where each archive consists of $n_d$ unique symbolic functions valid for $d$-dimensional SR problems.
 The functions in each archive $\mathcal{F}^{(d)}$ are obtained by applying stdGP to a diverse set of $d$-dimensional, synthetically generated SR problems.
-During each GP run, numerous programs valid for $d$-dimensional problems are generated, which are all collected in $\mathcal{F}^{(d)}$.
-The underlying SR problems are constructed from linear regression models with added Gaussian noise and inputs are sampled from a standardized distribution with zero mean and unit variance.
-To reduce redundancy and algebraic complexity in $\mathcal{F}^{(d)}$, we apply a simplification step using SymPy \citep{Sympy}.
-This step normalizes expressions symbolically, minimizing syntactic variation that does not affect semantics.
+During each GP run, numerous functions valid for $d$-dimensional problems are generated, which are all collected in $\mathcal{F}^{(d)}$.
+The underlying SR problems are constructed from linear regression models with added Gaussian noise and inputs are sampled from a standard normal distribution.
+Additionally, we convert the functions in $\mathcal{F}^{(d)}$ into a uniform form using SymPy \citep{Sympy}.
+This step reduces the number of syntactically redundant expressions and thus provides the transformation model a clearer training signal regarding which syntactic changes actually affect the semantics, as shown in Appendix~\ref{appendix:Ablation_Studies}.
+Note that on average this conversion does not result in a reduction in function size.